abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 1. On the Mount storage account tab, select **I want to create a storage account**.
 Click on **Next**.

-1. On the create storage account tab, provide the details and select **Create**
+1. On the create storage account tab, provide the details and select **Create**.

     | Settings | Values |
     |  -- | -- |